Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 - Certain contexts are provided in the [`contexts`](../src/contexts) directory.
 These are:
   - [`auth.js`](../src/contexts/auth.js): Provides user authentication state (to be accessed via [`hooks/auth.js`](../src/hooks/auth.js)).
   - [`notification.js`](../src/contexts/notification.js): Provides in-app notifications (to be accessed via [`hooks/notification.js`](../src/hooks/notification.js)).
+- If there exists a hook to wrap over a context, use the hook rather than the context directly.
+The hook may have some optimization or additional logic.
+For example, `useNotification` simplifies `NotificationContext` into a single function call rather than four seperate calls.
 - If there exists an object with constant definitions (enums), use it rather than using literals directly in code.
 Some existing constants are given in:
   - [`modules/util/pageUrls.js:PageUrls`](../src/modules/util/pageUrls.js): Paths to various pages as used in router.
   - [`modules/util/pageUrls.js:ActionParams`](../src/modules/util/pageUrls.js): URL params as used in navigation for special actions.